...then maybe you’re ready to become a WWOOFer !

 WWOOF Belgium will not assist any WWOOFer to obtain travel documents (eg. Visa).
 This is your responsibility.

 Your insurance is also up to you.
 You can add a personal accident and personal liability insurance to your WWOOF Belgium membership.
 It costs € 8 per wwoofer.
 Medical and travel insurance which can be purchased separately.
+We partner with and recommend PJH Worldwide GlobeHopper who will provide you with a personalised quote.

 As a WWOOFer you should not be asked to use agricultural vehicles (tractor, combine-harvestor etc) or machinery (chainsaw etc).
 It’s your responsibility to refuse these tasks if they are proposed to you.